Humboldtichthys: Phylogeny

 In 1994 Gayet et al. hypothesized that Humboldtichthys represented a basal gymnotiform and sister taxon to all other gymnotiforms other than the family Apteronotidae.

-In their 2007 study, Albert & Fink score each knifefish specimen from the Yecua Formation individually due to the lack of overlapping diagnostic material and the fact that knifefish are known to occur alongside other knifefish genera, meaning that sharing a single locality may not be reason enough to assign them to a single specimen.
+In their 2007 study, Albert & Fink score each knifefish specimen from the Yecua Formation individually due to the lack of overlapping diagnostic material and the fact that knifefish are known to occur alongside other knifefish genera (sympatry), meaning that sharing a single locality may not be reason enough to assign them to a single specimen.
 They recovered one referred specimen as Gymnotiformes incertae sedis and 4 more specimens as members of Sinusoidea.
 The holotype specimen of Humboldtichthys was recovered as a sister taxon to the extant Sternopygus.
 One specimen is placed within Sternopygidae incertae sedis while the remaining three specimens analysed were all recovered as Sternopygus incertae sedis.

 Paleobiology

 Humboldtichthys is known from the Bolivian Yecua Formation, which represents a humid to semi-arid environment close to the coast with a variety of bodies of water.
 Fossil remains, including stomach content from previously referred specimens, confirms the presence of both small bodied characids and catfish in addition to the knifefish fauna.
 Grass-like aquatic macrophytes have also been found.
-Albert & Fink suggest that the specific locality where Humboldtichthys and the other knifefish remains have been found may preserve what was once a slow moving terra firma (non floodplain) stream, a common habitat for multi-species gymnotiform assemblages.
+Albert & Fink suggest that the specific locality where Humboldtichthys and the other knifefish remains have been found may preserve what was once a slow moving terra firma (non-floodplain) stream, a common habitat for multi-species gymnotiform assemblages.